Train and Railroad Crossing Accident Attorneys in PA, NY, and NJ

-If you or a loved one have been hurt or killed in a train wreck or railroad crossing accident, contact the train accident attorneys at Munley Law.
+If you or a loved one have been hurt or killed in a train wreck or railroad crossing accident, contact a train accident lawyer at Munley Law.
 For more than 50 years, the team of lawyers at Munley Law have been national leaders in personal injury law and we have successfully represented people injured and killed in railroad accidents.
 We have been named among the Best Law Firms and Best Lawyers in America by Best Lawyers and U.S. News and World Report.
 The members of our team have consistently earned the title of Pennsylvania Super Lawyers, and have received Preeminent peer ratings from Martindale-Hubbell.
 Several members of our firm have been named to the Nation’s Top 100 Trial Lawyers and to the Million and Multi Million Dollar Advocates Forums.
-When you come to Munley Law, you can be assured that you are getting the best legal representation available.

-Whether you were a passenger on the train, a railroad employee, or a driver or passenger of a car, truck, or bus involved in the crash, you may be entitled to compensation for your injuries and/or death of your loved one.
+Whether you were a passenger on the train, a railroad employee, or a driver or passenger of a motor vehicle involved in the crash, you may be entitled to compensation for your injuries and/or death of your loved one.
 We welcome your inquiries and we are available to talk with you immediately and answer any questions you may have.
-Our initial consultation is free, so do not hesitate to contact us for an evaluation of your case.
-We have offices in Philadelphia and all over Pennsylvania.
-Contact us at 855-866-5529, or fill out our online contact form.
-We are available to help you 24/7.

-Due to the sheer size and speed of locomotives, train accidents and railroad crossing accidents almost always result in massive destruction and loss.
+Due to the sheer size and speed of locomotives, train accidents almost always result in massive destruction and loss.
 These cases may involve multiple responsible parties and require in-depth investigations.
 It is important that you have a knowledgeable and experienced train accident lawyer on your side to preserve evidence, consult with industry experts, and ensure that your rights are protected.

 Each year there are approximately 3,000 accidents involving trains.
 Most of these involve a collision with another train or vehicle, a derailment, or an accident with a pedestrian at a railroad crossing.
-Common causes of train and train crossing accidents include:
+Common causes of railroad accidents include:

 - Mechanical failure